GI parasites are a very common ailment in kittens, and should be combatted through standard preventative measures and proactive treatment as needed.

 Some kittens will have parasites that aren't covered by your standard dewormer, such as tapeworms, coccidia, or giardia.
 If the kitten is dewormed, but her poop still doesn't seem quite right, ask a vet for a fecal exam to test for other parasites.

-Coccidia is a nasty little single-celled organism that causes mucousy diarrhea in kittens, and can be treated with the prescription drug Ponazuril or Albon.
+Coccidia is a nasty little single-celled organism that causes mucousy diarrhea in kittens, and can be treated with the prescription drug Ponazuril.
 Giardia is another protozoan infection, resulting in soft, frothy, greasy diarrhea, which can be treated with Panacur.
 Tapeworms are often found in kittens who have had fleas, and may be visible in the feces (they look like gross little grains of white rice)--you'll need Praziquantel to get rid of them.

 Learn more about GI parasites from Kitten Lady's veterinarian, Dr. Erica Ellis, below.

 Gastrointestinal Parasites in Kittens by Dr. Erica Ellis, DVM

 The most common organisms who infect the gastrointestinal tract of kittens include protozoa like giardia, tritrichomonas feotus, and cryptosporidium parvum.
 Worms like diplidium caninum (tape worms) are also possible cause of diarrhea, and weaned kittens are susceptible to ancylostoma tubaeforme (hook worms) and toxocara cati (round worms).